FACT’s definitive guide to eating out in the Red Sea City.

 GO: Visit https://letraiteur.com.sa for more information.

 If you want to dine like an A-lister, head to Le Vésuvio in Jeddah Yacht Club.
-The original Italian restaurant is located in Cannes, and has now made its debut in the Kingdom.
-Le Vésuvio in Jeddah Yacht Club’s menu features the best traditional Italian dishes across a seasonally changing all-day menu.
+The original Italian restaurant, located in Cannes, has now made its debut in the Kingdom.
+Le Vésuvio, at Jeddah Yacht Club, offers the best traditional Italian dishes on a seasonally changing all-day menu.
 Great for sharing, the signature dishes draw their inspiration from Cannes’ heritage, and the other Italian dishes aim to reinvent the wood-fired pizzas and hand-crafted pastas.
 Named after the world-famous volcano Vesuvius, the restaurant prides itself on its authentic products and high-quality ingredients.

 GO: Visit https://restaurants.coolinc.com.sa for more information.